True Christian Heavy Metal!

 "The Mighty Hand of Yahweh" album was released on October, 30th, 2020 and was well received by both fans and critics.
 The album has been the highest selling album by True Strength to date, with Roxx Records even selling out their 3-CD set (which also contained "Steel Evangelist" and "Sanguinary Vivification").
 The album was named #22 on Angelic Warlord's Top 25 Albums of 2020.
 The song "Joshua" became the band's highest downloaded song.

-"The House, The Holy, The Third" and 'Best of' Album (2021-present)
+“The House, The Holy, The Third” (2021-2022)

 Music and Image